 - Pick and rinse the sabudana well till you get transparent water when rinsing.

-- Soak them overnight in enough water.
+- Soak them overnight in enough water in a bowl.

 Making sago mixture